Crisis Line Volunteering: Experience the Rewards!

 The primary prerequisites for taking part in the training program are demonstrated listening and empathy skills, personal life stability, and the ability to honour our volunteer commitment.

-The fee for training at the Crisis Society is $40.00 and includes membership with the Vancouver Island Crisis Society.
-This fee contributes in part to the cost of printed materials of the program.
-The fee, payable on the first day of training, is non-refundable.
-Please note that there is a fee for the criminal record check in most communities.
+- Please note that there is a fee for the criminal record check in most communities.
 A letter can be provided by the Crisis Society that informs the administrators of the criminal record check that this pertains to your application for a volunteer position (in some communities, this will reduce the cost of the criminal record check).
-If a remake for a missed session is required, a $20.00 fee is attached to this.